Japanese American National Museum: History

-Activist Bruce Teruo Kaji (1926–2017) was the founding president of the museum.
-He worked alongside other prominent Japanese-Americans to create the museum.
-The community had become organized around gaining recognition of the injustice they had suffered from the federal government during World War II.
+Bruce Teruo Kaji (1926–2017) served as the founding president of the museum.He worked together with other prominent Japanese Americans to establish the institution.
+At the time, the community had become increasingly organized around seeking recognition of the injustices inflicted on them by the federal government during World War II.

-The museum was conceived as a way to preserve the positive aspects of their full history and culture in the United States.
-When it first opened in 1992, the museum was housed in the 1925 historic Hompa Hongwanji Buddhist Temple building.
+The museum was established as a means of preserving the positive elements of the community’s history and culture in the United States.
+When it first opened in 1992, it was located in the historic 1925 Hompa Hongwanji Buddhist Temple building.
 Irene Hirano served as its first executive director and later as president and CEO of the museum.
 In January 1999, the National Museum opened its current 85000 sqft Pavilion, designed under the supervision of architect Gyo Obata, to the public.
 The temple building was used by government officials in 1942 to process Japanese Americans for wartime confinement.
 It is now used for offices and storage.

 In 1993 the museum was given hundreds of artifacts and letters from children in internment camps, which they had sent to San Diego librarian Clara Breed.
 The material was featured in an exhibit, "Dear Miss Breed": Letters from Camp.
 It is now part of the museum's permanent collection.

 In 1997, the Frank H. Watase Media Arts Center was established by Robert A. Nakamura and Karen L. Ishizuka, to develop new ways to document, preserve and make known the experience of Americans of Japanese ancestry.
 In 1999, the Manabi and Sumi Hirasaki National Resource Center (HNRC) was established to provide access to the museum's information and resources, both at the facility and online.
 It documents the life and culture of the Japanese Americans.